Difference Between Bank Rate and Repo Rate

 What is Repo Rate?

-Repo Rate refers to the rate at which the Central Bank lends money to the commercial banks in case of shortage of funds.
+Repo Rate refers to the rate at which the Central Bank lends money to the commercial banks in case of a shortage of funds.
 It is basically used by Central Bank to keep inflation under control.
-When a commercial bank sells the security to Central Bank to raise money then banks promises to buy back the same security from Central Bank at a predetermined date with an interest at the rate of REPO.
+When a commercial bank sells the security to Central Bank to raise money then banks promise to buy back the same security from Central Bank at a predetermined date with interest at the rate of REPO.
 It is actually a repurchase agreementRepurchase AgreementA repurchase agreement or repo is a short-term borrowing for individuals who deal in government securities.
 Such an agreement can happen between multiple parties into three types- specialized delivery, held-in-custody repo and third-party repo..

 Bank Rate vs Repo Rate Infographics